fpsvogel/fpsvogel.com/src/_posts/2021-10-26-why-learn-ruby.md

 As a self-taught developer, it's also important to *build stuff*.
 You have no degree that tells people how good you are.
 Instead, your portfolio does all the talking.
 For the solo learner who needs to put together a portfolio of working, useful apps, Ruby and Rails are excellent tools.

+Part of this productivity boost, it must be said, comes from how many conventions are built into Rails.
+Honestly, the reason I looked for alternatives to JS frameworks in the first place is that the JS ecosystem has so many options at every turn, and it's hard for a beginner to know what decisions to make.

 It's not been much longer than a year since I started learning Ruby part-time in the spare hours left over after work and family, but in that time I've already built a few projects that are useful to me:

 - First, [a CLI app](https://github.com/fpsvogel/readstat) that analyzes my CSV reading log and shows stats on my reading.
 (I'll eventually move its core functions into my Rails app.)